Ferries from

 There are 2 ferry routes.
 Ferries from Alcudia to Toulon and Alcudia to Sete are popular ferry trips from Mallorca to France.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-The fastest ferry from Mallorca to France is in 12 hours on the Alcudia to Sete ferry with Corsica Ferries.
+The fastest ferry from Mallorca to France is in 9 hours 30 minutes on the Alcudia to Toulon ferry with Corsica Ferries.

 Yes, you can travel on a car ferry from Mallorca to France with Corsica Ferries.

-The distance between Mallorca and France is 249 miles (401km) and 216 nautical miles.
+The distance between Mallorca and France is 297 miles (478km) and 258 nautical miles.

 Mallorca to France ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.